 Return on Assets (ROA) or the ratio of annualized net income to average total assets, measures the return on money provided by both stockholders and creditors, as well as how efficiently all assets are managed.
-ROA increased to 2.63% from 1.79% of same period last year, due to the effect of higher annualized net income and lower average total assets.
+ROA decreased to 1.93% from 2.63% of same period last year, due to the effect of lower annualized net income and average total assets.